Prerequisites

 You can also pass model access for one command:

-Run your first browser agent
+Run your first web agent

 sec.gov, browses the public filing search, and returns a short result.